Friday, 28 June 2024

 2. The website Keetru

-As per the History the Vanamamali Mutt established about 750 years before by the first Vamamamalai Jeeyar Swamigal, the first disciple of Poiyillatha Manavala Mamunigal, who was descendent of Sri Ramanujar.
+As per the History, the Vanamamali Mutt was established about 750 years before by the first Vamamamalai Jeeyar Swamigal, the first disciple of Poiyillatha Manavala Mamunigal, who was a descendent of Sri Ramanujar.
 Sri Madurakavi Vanamamalai Ramanuja Jeeyar Swamigal, is the present Jeeyar of Vanamamalai Mutt.

-After 110 years, the thirupani completed at an estimated cost of Rs 18 crores, Maha samprokshanam was conducted on 29th June 2018.
+After 110 years, the thirupani was completed at an estimated cost of Rs 18 crores, and Maha samprokshanam was conducted on 29th June 2018.

-In another version about the Vanamamali mutt is, In 1447 CE a Vaishnava saint came to Nanguneri and the Namboothiri Brahmins handed over the temple administration to the Saint.
+In another version about the Vanamamali mutt, in 1447 CE, a Vaishnava saint came to Nanguneri, and the Namboothiri Brahmins handed over the temple administration to the Saint.
 The saint was the first Jeeyar of the Vanamamali mutt.
-But do not know, whether he is responsible for the establishment of the Vanamamali Mutt.
+But do not know whether he is responsible for the establishment of the Vanamamali Mutt.

 LEGENDS

-As per the Legend the King Kari, who ruled Alwarthirunagari do not have Child.
+As per the Legend, King Kari, who ruled Alwarthirunagari, does not have a Child.
 The King prayed to Thirukurungudi, Maha Vishnu, Nambirayar.
-Maha Vishnu asked the king what type of child he want.
-The King replied that he want the Child to be Similar to him.
-Nambirayar directed the King, to go on the East direction, the 4 eris meeting point where the ants will crawl in rows and Garudan will fly above them.
+Maha Vishnu asked the king what type of child he wanted.
+The King replied that he wanted the Child to be Similar to him.
+Nambirayar directed the King to go in the East direction, the 4 eris meeting point where the ants would crawl in rows and Garudan would fly above them.

-The King excavated and found out the Vanamamalai Perumal.
+The King excavated and found the Vanamamalai Perumal.
 The King constructed a temple for Vanamamalai Perumal.
-Latter with the grace of Maha Vishnu, the King was blessed with a child.
-The child was called as Nammalwar, one of the 12 Alwars.
+Later, with the grace of Maha Vishnu, the King was blessed with a child.
+The child was called Nammalwar, one of the 12 Alwars.

-It is believed that the Thayar Varamangai was the daughter of the Jeeyar Vanamamalai Mutt and Maha Vishnu as Devapiran married her.
+It is believed that Thayar Varamangai was the daughter of the Jeeyar Vanamamalai Mutt and Maha Vishnu, as Devapiran married her.

-Adiseshan, did a penance at this place to get as a similar position of Sri Vaikuntam.
-Maha Vishnu satisfied with Adiseshan’s penance and granted the boon.
-Hence Maha Vishnu and Thayar are sitting under the hood of Adisesahan similar to Srivaikuntam.
+Adiseshan did a penance at this place to get a similar position to Sri Vaikuntam.
+Maha Vishnu was satisfied with Adiseshan’s penance and granted the boon.
+Hence, Maha Vishnu and Thayar are sitting under the hood of Adisesahan, similar to Srivaikuntam.

 POOJAS AND CELEBRATIONS